DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Results and Discussion

 \subsection{Implications on the Derived Quantities}

-Given the occupation statistics, several derived quantities are computed according to Equations (\ref{eqn:bias})-(\ref{eqn:mh_sat}) and shown in Figure \ref{fig:dq_samples} for each sample.
+Given the occupation statistics, several derived quantities are computed according to Equations~(\ref{eqn:bias})-(\ref{eqn:mh_sat}) and shown in Figure~\ref{fig:dq_samples} for each sample.

-Galaxy bias (first row in Figure \ref{fig:dq_samples}) is tightly constrained and generally increases with stellar mass, especially at high redshift.
+Galaxy bias (first row in Figure~\ref{fig:dq_samples}) is tightly constrained and generally increases with stellar mass, especially at high redshift.
 At lower redshifts, the correlation with stellar mass exists but is weaker.
-Trends with [OII] luminosity are more redshift-dependent.
+Trends with [OII] luminosity are more redshift dependent.
 At low and intermediate redshift, galaxy bias is nearly constant with [OII] luminosity.
-However, at high redshift, galaxy bias shows an increase with [OII] luminosity, with the highest stellar mass sample having lower significance.
-To quantify this trend, we perform a linear fit to each series of three [OII] luminosity samples at fixed stellar mass and redshift.
+However, at high redshift, galaxy bias shows an increase with [OII] luminosity, with the highest-stellar-mass sample having lower significance.
+To quantify this trend, we perform a linear fit to the galaxy bias as a function of (logarithmic) [OII] luminosity at fixed stellar mass and redshift (i.e., three data points are used in each linear fit).
 All cases at low and intermediate redshift have best-fitting slopes with an absolute value less than 0.04 dex$^{-1}$.
-In contrast, the best-fitting slopes at high redshift are much larger: $\left( 0.72 \pm 0.15\right) $ dex$^{-1}$, $\left( 0.73 \pm 0.21 \right)$ dex$^{-1}$, and $\left( 0.43 \pm 0.28 \right)$ dex$^{-1}$ for the low, intermediate, and high stellar mass samples, respectively.
+In contrast, the best-fitting slopes at high redshift are much larger: $\left( 0.72 \pm 0.15\right) $ dex$^{-1}$, $\left( 0.73 \pm 0.21 \right)$ dex$^{-1}$, and $\left( 0.43 \pm 0.28 \right)$ dex$^{-1}$ for the low-, intermediate-, and high-stellar-mass samples, respectively.
 The apparent [OII] luminosity dependence at only high redshift might instead be a consequence of our redshift binning; above $\log \left[ L_{\rm{[OII]}} \, / \, \left( \rm{erg \;\, s}^{-1} \right) \right] \sim 42.2$, galaxy bias also increases at lower redshifts, but this trend is most evident at high redshift due to the overall higher [OII] luminosities in that bin.
 Finally, we find that at fixed stellar mass and [OII] luminosity, galaxy bias increases with redshift.

-At all redshifts, the median halo mass of centrals (second row in Figure \ref{fig:dq_samples}) shows an increase with stellar mass that softens at high [OII] luminosity.
-Central halo mass also increases with [OII] luminosity, but the prevalence is redshift-dependent.
+At all redshifts, the median halo mass of centrals (second row in Figure~\ref{fig:dq_samples}) shows an increase with stellar mass that softens at high [OII] luminosity.
+Central halo mass also increases with [OII] luminosity, but the prevalence is redshift dependent.
 At low and intermediate redshift, the trend flattens at high stellar mass, while the high-redshift case remains strong.
 At fixed stellar mass and [OII] luminosity, central halo mass decreases with redshift.